How To Copy And Paste Multiple Items At Once In Windows

 The clipboard window appears as shown in the example below:

 The most recently copied entry is displayed first in the list.
-Hovering over an entry displays the full description and the date/time added to Ditto’s clipboard.
+Hovering over an entry displays the full description and the date/time it was added to Ditto’s clipboard.

 7. Double click or press enter on an item to paste it into the position you previously selected.